GG-off/pic2pal/README.md

-Linux shell script that uses ffmpeg to create palettes from files in the current directory, then ImageMagick to enhance them.
+Linux shell script that uses FFmpeg to create palettes from files in the current directory, then ImageMagick to enhance them.

 ![](exemple_files/Palettes/gorochu_exemple_palette.png)